SummerFields/SummerFields/README.md

 * Lipki, for making the horse armor, markings and horses (and, initially, converting the texture pack to a resource pack)!

-* SilverLimit for the new quartz block textures!
+* SilverLimit, for the new quartz block textures!

+* Card, for Feed the Beast mod support.

 MOD Support
 -----------

 If you play with some mod, you should download mod support for summerfields.
 On the summerfields thread you can download all of them.

+* [Feed the Beast - Support] (http://forum.feed-the-beast.com/threads/32x-summerfields-1-5-2-1-6-4-wip-updated-05-16-14.26561/)

-* [Tale of kingdoms - Support] (http://adf.ly/4AC20)
+* [Tale of Kingdoms - Support] (http://adf.ly/4AC20)

 * [ClaySoldiers - Support] (http://adf.ly/4EurC)

 * [Wurstknifte's Bookmod - Support] (http://adf.ly/4ABx8)

 * Better Than Wolves - Support
-  - NO LINK YET !
+  - [ ] NO LINK YET !

 History of recent updates
 -------------------------